 The Chief Innovation & Information Officer of the Government of Puerto Rico is the authority on any changes to this document.
 The Guidelines shall be reviewed from time to time, as technology and innovation procedures evolve.
 Recurrent revisions in the short and medium term might be expected as PRITS continue to incorporate requirements and refine the criteria based on best practices and recognized standards, incorporate tools to optimize the process, and as feedback is incorporated.
-Documents, such as PRITS-2020-003 and PRITS 001, can be found on <a href="mailto:prico-
+Documents, such as PRITS-2023-001 and PRITS 001, can be found at prits.pr.gov.